-Alejandra joined Northwestern’s Department of Preventive Medicine as an Administrative Assistant II, working with Dr. Spring.
+Alejandra joined Northwestern’s Department of Preventive Medicine as an Administrative Assistant III, working with Dr. Spring.
 She was born and raised in South Florida and majored in English and Philosophy at Providence College.
 Since moving to Chicago, she has volunteered with Second Sense, Lincoln Park Village, and the Lincoln Park Community Shelter.

 VOLUNTEERS INVITED TO SPRING LAB, NORTHWESTERN UNIVERSITY FEINBERG SCHOOL OF MEDICINE

 Dr. Bonnie Spring, a clinical health psychologist in the Department of Preventive Medicine at Feinberg, is currently seeking volunteers for her lab.
 Volunteers will have the opportunity to engage in a variety of research experiences within her multidisciplinary lab.
 Click here for the current volunteer positions available, prerequisites and requirements, and contact information.